Metastability between the clicks of Muller's ratchet: Proof of Theorem

-\begin{rem} If we were to impose mutations to occur one by one, Proposition \ref{M:PosTrans} would still hold with the restriction of $z = \delta_0$, which is the only case we need.
-It would extend to any $z$ provided we change the time $1$ by the maximal number of mutations in $z$.
-The proof would not be much more difficult with overlapping generations, except that individuals should then be removed one by one.
-The proof of the equivalent of Proposition \ref{M:Pers} would be slightly more difficult.
-The details are left to the reader. \end{rem}

-\paragraph{Proof of Proposition \ref{M:PosTrans}} We simply impose that all the individuals of the next generation are the offspring of an individual without any mutation, and prescribe the number of mutations that they get from the profile of $z$.
-We obtain a positive lower-bound uniform over any $z_0 \in \M_1^{(0), N}(\Z_+)$ by noticing that the probability of choosing a fittest individual as a parent is : $\quad z_0(0)/(\sum_{i\ge 0} z_0(i) \ltm (1-\alpha)^i), \quad$ which is necessarily larger than $1/N$.
-The number of mutations is then chosen independently of $z_0$, and there is indeed a positive probability that the sequence of independent Poisson distributed random variable has an empirical law distributed as $z$.
-This concludes the proof of Proposition \ref{M:PosTrans}. \epf
+\bpf: We impose that all the individuals of the next generation are the offspring of an individual without any mutation, and prescribe the number of mutations that they get from the profile of $z$.
+For any initial condition $z_0 \in \M_1^{(0), N}(\Z_+)$, the probability of choosing a fittest individual as a parent is: $z_0(0)/(\Tsum{i\ge 0} z_0(i) \cdot (1-\alpha)^i).$ This probability is uniformly lower-bounded by $1/N$.
+The number of mutations is then chosen independently of $z_0$, and there is indeed a positive probability that the sequence of independent Poisson distributed random variables has an empirical law distributed as $z$.
+This concludes the proof of Proposition \ref{M_PosTrans}. \epf

-\paragraph{Proof of Proposition \ref{M:Pers}} We first prove that with a high probability, the sub-population of individuals carrying a large number of mutations leave no progeny.
-Let $K\ge 1$ for the threshold in the number of mutations.
-The probability that an individual chooses a parent with more than $K$ mutations is upper-bounded by $N\ltm(1-\alpha)^K$, since $z(0) \ge 1$.
-For any $\eps>0$, there exists indeed $K\ge1$ such that, with a probability greater than $1-\eps/2$, no individual in the next generation descends from an individual with more than $K$ mutations.
-Likewise, there exists $K'\ge 1$ such that, with a probability greater than $1-\eps/2$, the number of additional mutations is less than $K'$ (for any individual, independently of the initial condition $z$).
-We deduce that :